annmcnamara/sqlalchemy-challenge/README.md

 ## Notes

-*  It is  necessary to join the station and measurement tables for some of the queries.
+*  It was necessary to join the station and measurement tables for some of the queries.

 *  Flask `jsonify` was used to convert  API data into a valid JSON response object.